 At the end of an undergraduate degree, it’s tempting to immediately do an MA in translation or sit the DipTrans exam, to improve your translation credentials.
 Credentials are essential.
 But they’re just one part of what makes up a professional translator.
 Find out how to become an accredited translator to get more work.

 If you don’t have any translation work experience, it’s difficult to be sure that you’re choosing the right post-graduate course.
 Not only one you’ll like, but one that will help you get profitable work in the long term.
 If you step out of academia and get some perspective on the translation workplace, you’ll see things from a new angle.
 You may find that things you thought to be true, aren’t.

-Work experience as part of the path to becoming a successful full-time professional translator
+Work experience is part of the path to becoming a successful full-time professional translator

-If you want to become a full-time professional translator, I think it’s a bad idea to do qualifications directly after completing an undergraduate degree.
-I’d say it’s better to get work experience first.Get insight on how to go from a language degree to full-time professional #translator.
+If you want to become a full-time professional translator, it’s a bad idea to do advanced qualifications like the MA or DipTrans directly after completing an undergraduate degree.
+Doing our Professional Translation Conversion Course and sitting the CertTrans is a great way to help you get started.
+Combine this vocational translation course with getting work experience.Find out how to go from a language degree to full-time professional #translator.
 Click To Tweet

 Translation work experience will help you start to develop the professional translation skills needed to pass a challenging exam like the DipTrans.
-Or if it’s the MA that attracts you, then you can make sure you’re clear about where you want to specialise professionally.
-There are translation master’s degrees available with different specialisations.
-Or you may end up deciding to combine the DipTrans with a degree in a different area.
+If it’s the MA in translation that attracts you, then you can make sure you’re clear about where you want to specialise professionally.

 Get a job in a foreign country